 4. Encourage collaboration and social interaction with the content: Engaged learners are likely to consume more of your micro videos than those who aren’t engaged.
 Using a platform like Engage helps video producers, trainers, and consumers collaborate and interact with each other through the content, driving greater interest and engagement.

 Microlearning, backed by a broader video learning strategy, delivers a better return on investment to learning content producers.
-By building a curated collection of microlearning through platforms like Engage, companies and individual microlearning content producers are guaranteed better availability and acceptance of their learning programs.
+By building a curated collection of microlearning through platforms like Engage, companies and individual microlearning content producers are guaranteed better availability and acceptance of their learning programmes.